Diversity and inclusiveness

 Staff with a migration background

-In collaboration with the UAF foundation, we gave four asylum permit holders the opportunity to gain work experience with NS.
-In addition, ten NS employees acted as mentors for ten UAF clients to help them improve their chances on the labour market.
+In 2022, 12 asylum permit holders were offered a job at vocational/higher professional and university level via the UAF foundation.
+In addition, 10 NS employees acted as mentors for 10 UAF asylum permit holders to help them improve their chances on the labour market.
 We are also encouraging the intake of migrants in regular job vacancies and traineeships through intensive cooperation with UAF, the Dutch Council for Refugees and municipalities.